Muhammad0Awais/SDP_NB_RF_meta_analysis/README.md

 [pre-print](https://www.researchgate.net/publication/350459831_A_meta-analytical_comparison_of_Naive_Bayes_and_Random_Forest_for_software_defect_prediction)

-To use this repo, clone the repo, run the jupyter notebook (Meta_analysis.ipynb).
+To use this repo, clone the repo, run the jupyter notebook [Meta_analysis.ipynb](Meta_analysis.ipynb).

 The notebook will load the data from the folder named _data_, containing a csv file.
 The properties of CSV file are as follows:
 - Title: title of the paper